Nadine2016/knative/cli-reference.md

 <dt>`-a`, `--argument`</dt>
 <dd>Sets any arguments for the container.
 To specify more than one argument, use more than one `--argument` flag; for example, `-a argA -a argB`.
 This value overrides any arguments passed in the job definition.
 This value is optional.</dd>
 <dt>`-c`, `--command`</dt>
-<dd>Set any commands for the job.
+<dd>Set a command.
 This value overrides any commands that are passed in the job definition.
 This value is optional.</dd>
 <dt>`--cpu`</dt>
 <dd>Specifies the number of CPUs to assign to the container that is running the image.
 This value overrides any `--cpu` value that is assigned in the job definition.
 If this value is not set in the job definition or the job run, the default value is 1.
 This value is optional.</dd>
 <dt>`-m`, `--memory`</dt>